Uncertainty principle: History

 Kennard in 1927 first proved the modern inequality:

 where ħ = h/2π, and σ_{x}, σ_{p} are the standard deviations of position and momentum.
-Heisenberg only proved relation ((A2)) for the special case of Gaussian states.
+(Heisenberg only proved relation ((A2)) for the special case of Gaussian states.)
+In 1929 Robertson generalized the inequality to all observables and in 1930 Schrödinger extended the form to allow non-zero covariance of the operators; this result is referred to as Robertson-Schrödinger inequality.